 Romanian cooking is rich, tasty and substantial.
 Food is still naturally cultivated; fruit and vegetables follow their normal season.
+Pork is a special favorite, but also beef, veal and chicken are all delicious just grilled.
+Some of typically Romanian specialties:

-Pork is a special favorite, but also beef, veal, lamb, mutton, and chicken are all delicious just grilled.
-Some of the typical Romanian specialties:
+- "Ciorba" is a range of soup, with sour taste. - "Sarmale" is a spicy dish of pickled cabbage leaves stuffed with minced meat and rice. - "Mamaliga", a maize porridge, like polenta. - "Mititei" or "Mici" small grilled sausages perfumed with aromatic herbs.

-- "Ciorba" is a range of soup, with sour taste - "Sarmale" is a spicy dish of pickled cabbage leaves stuffed with minced meat and rice. - "Mamaliga", a maize porridge, like polenta. - "Mititei" or "Mici" small grilled sausages perfumed with aromatic herbs.
+A range of excellent white and red Romanian wines of the famous vineyards of Murfatlar, Cotnari, Jidvei, Dealu Mare, Odobesti, Valea Calugareasca accompany local and international dishes to perfection, while Tuica or Palinca, the local plum brandy is drunk as an aperitif.
+But beware, it's a very strong drink!

-A range of excellent white and red Romanian wines of the famous vineyards of Murfatlar, Cotnari, Jidvei, Dealu Mare, Odobesti, Valea Calugareasca accompany local and international dishes to perfection, while tuica and palinca, the local plum brandy is drunk as an aperitif.
-But beware; it's a very strong drink!
 The local Romanian beers are excellent.